RickvdLaan/SharpSql/README.md

 **Summary**

-[FrameworkName] - a simple open source ORM Framework written in .NET Standard 2.0.
+A simple open source ORM Framework written in .NET Standard 2.0.

 ## Table of contents